-This amendment is not expected to have a material impact on the financial statements.
+These amendments did not have a material impact on the financial statements.

 3 Critical accounting judgements and key sources of estimation uncertainty

 In the preparation of financial statements in conformity with IFRS the Directors did not identify any critical accounting adjustments and other key sources of estimation uncertainty at the end of the reporting period that may have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.